 The problem I faced was the manual entry of each client, starting the benchmark utility, reading the results on each client, and then inputting them into a Google Sheet.
 While this approach may have taken less time than creating Elton and conducting the test, it wouldn’t have been as enjoyable.
 Therefore, I developed Elton, a simple benchmark utility that is still in development but has been used for this test.
 Elton has an HTTP API that allows me to initiate a test, check its status, and retrieve the results.
 Later, I can combine and write these results to a CSV file using a custom client specifically designed for this test.

-Elton works by defining the number of tasks, which represents the number of Tokio tasks created to repeatedly send requests for a specified duration.
+, which represents the number of Tokio tasks created to repeatedly send requests for a specified duration.
 Elton considers a request as a complete round-trip request.
 If Elton encounters any issues while sending the request, such as a socket hang-up, it treats it as an error.
 Once Elton finishes the test, it reports the results and stores them in a SQLite file created during its execution.
 These results are then displayed in the API.

 The future plans for Elton include:

-• Supporting a start_time parameter to ensure that each test starts at the same second
+parameter to ensure that each test starts at the same second - Initiating multiple TCP connections to the server

-• Implementing optimizations
+- Implementing optimizations

-• Storing response time
+- Storing response time

-• Developing a command-line interface (CLI)
+- Developing a command-line interface (CLI)

-• Visualizing the results through graphs, CSV files, and other methods
+- Visualizing the results through graphs, CSV files, and other methods

 Elton’s source code can be found here: https://github.com/emilpriver/elton.
 If you want to be a part of Elton, it would be lovely!